MarcelRosier/thesis/README.md

 ## FAISS

 ### Setup
-- Create a new conda env
+- Create a new conda env or activate it
 `conda create --name myenv`
+`conda activate myenv`
 - Install faiss-cpu (or gpu if applicable)
     ```shell
     # CPU-only version